selfbc/ghba/README.md

 ## Description

-ghba is a PTR record scanner ported from ghba.c.
-It's been enhanced to run much faster than the original ghba.c.
+ghba is a PTR record (reverse DNS) scanner.
+It is a Golang rewrite of ghba.c that runs much faster than the original ghba.c.
 It can scan an entire private class C network in under a minute if 32 threads are available.

 ## Requirements